Parables Home

 35 Sitting down, He called the twelve and says to them, “If anyone wants to be first, let him be last of all and servant of all.”

 In the previous chapter Jesus and His disciples had come to Capernaum.
-This town had a temple tax (2 days wages that was due to the temple for strangers).
+This town had a temple tax (2 days wages that was due to the temple for strangers visiting or moving there).
 Jesus sends Peter to the edge of the Sea of Galilee to catch a fish that would have a coin in its mouth that would pay the tax for both of them.

 Just a quick word about God's supply.
 The topic comes up quite often.
 It's usually in the form of praying to God to supply one's need in a certain circumstance.
 Often His response is "yes" and the need is met immediately (most times without even asking).
-Then there are times when the answer is "No" and we're left on our own, as His will did not allow for it.
-The alternate is a "Not now."
+Then there are times when the answer is "No" and we're left, seemingly, on our own, as His will did not allow for it.
+The third option is a "Not now."
 The need will continue to be pressing on you, but in the end it is met.

-Matthew's text tells us that in that same hour the rest of His disciples came to the home that He was staying in.
-Apparently a discussion had broken out among them as to who was going to be the most important among them when the kingdom was established.
+Matthew's text tells us that in that same hour the rest of His disciples came to the home where He was staying.
+Apparently a discussion had broken out among them as to who was going to be the most important among them when Jesus’ kingdom was established.
 So they asked Him, "Who then is greatest in the kingdom of heaven."
 In a number of earlier parables we've discussed the term "The kingdom of heaven," as it being the sovereign rule of our Lord in specific times and places.
-They were counting on Jesus to lead the rebellion against the Romans and retake their land from them and establish the "Promised kingdom" (Genesis 12:1-4), and thus, they were asking, what important role they would play in that new kingdom.
+They were counting on Jesus to lead the rebellion against the Romans and retake their land from them, and establish the "Promised kingdom" (Genesis 12:1-4), and thus, they were asking, what important role they, as an individual, would play in that new kingdom.

 Mark tells us that part of Jesus' response came as He sat down and called them all together to hear His answer.
 A pretty clear indication that this was a serious question and they all needed to hear the answer.

 He gives them a two part answer, “If anyone wants to be first, let him be last of all and servant of all.”
 I'm sure His answer took them by complete surprise.
 After all... human nature demands that we all look after ourselves first, and especially for men, all others should bow before them.
-This immediately brings forth 1 Corinthians 1:27, among many others.
+This immediately brings forth a number of important verses.
 [1]

 SECTION 2, HUMILITY